-The experiences of gay young people in Scotland's schools in 2012
+School Report Scotland: The experiences of lesbian, gay, bi and trans young people in Scotland's schools in 2017

-Stonewall present Scottish specific data which shows first hand the experience of young lesbian, gay and bisexual people in Scottish schools.
+Stonewall present Scottish specific data from a larger survey, which shows first hand the experience of young lesbian, gay and bisexual people in Scottish schools.

 LGBT Youth Scotland - Contains resources and information for young people and professionals.
 Includes a Toolkit for Teachers - 'Dealing with Homophobia and Homophobic Bullying in Scottish Schools' with information on supporting LGBT pupils who have come out in schools and colleges.

 LGBT Youth Scotland - Life in Scotland for LGBT Young People (2012): Education.
 This recent research on education is the first fully transgender inclusive education report in Scotland.